Sunday protests planned in Kuwait despite government warning

 Opposition politicians, youth groups and their followers have taken part in recent demonstrations protesting against changes to an electoral law, which was announced last month by ruler Sheikh Sabah al-Ahmad al-Sabah.

-Some opposition politicians say the changes are an attempt to give pro-government candidates an advantage in elections set for December 1, and have said they will boycott the poll.
+Some opposition politicians have said the changes are an attempt to give pro-government candidates an advantage in parliamentary elections set for December 1, and have said they will boycott the poll.

+Sheikh Sabah met tribal leaders on Sunday, state-run news agency KUNA said.
+One of the tribal leaders, who was from an unnamed foreign country, urged people not to demonstrate, the report said.

 “A COUP AGAINST THE CONSTITUTION”